-Imagine having precisely 100K followers, but for some reason, 90K of them are ghost followers, like bot account, fake accounts, spam accounts and the like.
-There might even be some real people who allowed you for the wrong reasons, and therefore, they will never ever engage with your content.
+Imagine having precisely 100K followers, but for some reason, 90K are ghost followers, like bot accounts, fake accounts, spam accounts and the like.
+There might even be some real people who allowed you for the wrong reasons; therefore, they will never ever engage with your content.

 But, of course, you don’t get 10K shares.
 You might not even get five shares.

 The reason is devastatingly simple: your algorithmic stats are now in the trash.
-Sure, as long as the social network shares your content with only those 10K followers, you can maintain some sort of account integrity.
+Sure, as long as the social network shares your content with only those 10K followers, you can maintain account integrity.
 But it’s an uphill battle.

 Ghosts Don’t Care About Great Content